ionoid/mkiot/README.md

 `mkiot` makes it easy to build IoT apps and artifacts for Linux IoT and Edge devices.
 Internally It uses `debootstrap` and other classic Linux tools. `mkiot` provides these benefits:

-* Produces classic archives format: `tar archive` files.
-Other formats like `zip` etc will be added soon.
+* Produces classic archives format: `tar archive` files, or supported compressed files over `tar`.

 * Supports multi-stage builds to optimize images and produce lightweight IoT apps.